Threat Model — infrabroker¶

 Local/lab mode loads the CA key from a PEM file into process memory (a runtime

-operator error the code warns about but cannot prevent.
+production is an operator error the code warns about but cannot prevent.

 8. Secrets in commands: redaction is opt-in and best-effort¶